signavio/lassoer/inspect/README.md

 # Inspect

-Use this utility to inspect the metadata of a .csv file and guess at the column data types (strings, dates, numbers, etc.)
+Use the `inspect` utility to guess at the metadata of a .csv file and try to determine column data types (strings, dates, numbers, etc.)

-Running `inspect -d '02.01.2006'` on an input file named `bseg.csv`:
+Running `inspect -d '02.01.2006' bseg.csv` using the following `bseg.csv` file:

 | mandt | bukrs | belnr      | augdt      |
 |-------|-------|------------|------------|